Greece's myDATA fines arrive before invoices — 50% VAT penalty on non-issuance.

 02Who solves this today

-Greek-market vendors that publicly self-market to the myDATA / AADE / ηλεκτρονική τιμολόγηση niche on their own homepage — certified electronic-invoicing providers (πάροχοι ηλεκτρονικής τιμολόγησης) whose front page names the AADE regime as their core operator promise, and SME-pitched invoicing tools whose headline is real-time transmission to myDATA.
-Each entry verified live and self-marketed in the niche on the date of writing.
-The free AADE timologio / myDATAapp is the regulator's own tool and is cited in section 01 as part of the regime, not as a third-party vendor.
+Three Greek vendors that publicly self-market to the myDATA / AADE e-invoicing niche on their own homepages.
+Each is either a certified electronic-invoicing provider naming the AADE regime as its core promise, or an SME-priced invoicing tool whose headline is real-time transmission to myDATA.
+The free AADE timologio app is the regulator's own tool, cited in section 01, not a third-party vendor.
 The list is intentionally narrow.

-Listed providers publicly market to the Greek myDATA / AADE / ηλεκτρονική τιμολόγηση niche on their own homepages.
+Listed providers publicly market to the Greek myDATA / AADE e-invoicing niche on their own homepages.
 Inclusion is not endorsement.
-Adjacent Greek-market vendors were considered and excluded where their public homepage was unreachable for verification at the date of writing — Epsilon Smart's marketing portal returned a 403 to our verifier and was therefore dropped per the two-or-three-verified-beats-a-longer-list precedent.
+Adjacent Greek-market vendors were considered and excluded where their public homepage was unreachable for verification at the date of writing: Epsilon Smart's marketing portal returned a 403 to our verifier and was therefore dropped per the two-or-three-verified-beats-a-longer-list precedent.
 Workadu and Cloudo Cloud are visible in the Greek e-invoicing market and may be considered in a future revision; the three above were chosen as the strongest first cohort on the strength of their front-page positioning.
-The official AADE portal (aade.gr/mydata) is cited above in section 01 as the source of the regulatory regime and the publisher of the free timologio / myDATAapp tools, not as a third-party solution provider.
+The official AADE portal (aade.gr/mydata) is cited above in section 01 as the source of the regulatory regime and the publisher of the free timologio app, not as a third-party solution provider.